FatehAK/Navidash/README.md

 # Navigo

 Navigo is your navigational assistant that takes your places search to whole new level by adding drawing capabilities to the map and searching for places within it.
-It makes finding rentals in a particular area or even searching for matching restaurants an easy process
+It makes finding rentals in a particular area or even searching for matching restaurants an easy process.

 View the site live - https://navigo.netlify.com